-No matter the reason a person may require long-term care services and support.
-Care has a big impact on family members and savings.
+No matter why a person may require long-term care services and supports, the benefits from a Long-Term Care policy greatly impact family members and savings.
 Experts suggest planning prior to retirement when premiums are very affordable.
-Plus, your health is usually better giving you more options to choose from.
+Plus, your health is usually better, giving you more options to choose from.

 Many states offer partnership plans which can provide additional asset protection.
-Some states have tax incentives on top of the federal tax incentives which some people may qualify for.
-Find your state on the LTC NEWS MAP: https://www.ltcnews.com/resources/state-information.
+Some states have tax incentives on top of the federal tax incentives that some people may qualify for.

-You can find a Long-Term Care Insurance specialist to assist you in finding the most affordable options by clicking here: https://www.ltcnews.com/contact
+Experts say you should seek a qualified Long-Term Care Insurance specialist who will help match you, your age, and health with the best policy.
+You can find a Long-Term Care Insurance specialist to help you find the most affordable options by clicking here.

 American families are benefiting today with tax-free resources from Long-Term Care Insurance.
 It pays for their choice of quality care in the setting they desire.
 All this without placing stress on their loved ones or being forced to drain personal assets.

 Getting older isn’t easy, but the challenges of longevity can be addressed with advanced planning.

 Linda is a freelance writer interested in retirement planning, health and aging.

 Preparing your family and finances for changing health in the future will safeguard assets and reduce the stress and anxiety otherwise placed on your loved ones.